limebit/transformplan/docs/api/validation.md

 ## Overview

 TransformPlan validates operations against DataFrame schemas before execution.
+Validation is backend-agnostic — it works for both Polars DataFrames and DuckDB relations.
 This catches errors like:

 - Referencing non-existent columns
 - Applying string operations to numeric columns